AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Results

 \section{Results}

 \textbf{Quantitative Results.} Figure~\ref{fig:main_results} evaluates \glsreset{dcd}\gls{dcd} over vertex sets to the expert mesh across datasets.
 On \texttt{Poisson} (\textit{easy}), all methods perform well.
 As complexity increases for, e.g., \texttt{Poisson} (\textit{medium}/\textit{hard}), our training procedure shows more significant benefits, causing both variants to significantly outperform their published baselines.
 Across datasets, the \gls{amber} \textit{(1-Step)} produces accurate sizing field predictions and high-quality meshes closely matching the expert.
 It also generalizes to $3$D, where the \textit{Image} methods struggle. \gls{amber} further improves mesh quality, likely due to its iterative mesh generation.
 Here, multiple generation steps allow the intermediate meshes, which govern the prediction resolution, to adapt dynamically to the underlying geometry, improving mesh quality in complex regions.
 Appendix~\ref{app_ssec:l2_error_evaluations} shows consistent trends using a symmetric $L^2$ error, supporting \gls{amber}’s ability to generate high-quality meshes.
+Appendix~\ref{app_ssec:indicator_evaluations} matches these results on \texttt{Poisson} (\textit{hard}) and \texttt{Laplace} for the norm of the error indicator of Equation~\ref{app_eq:error_indicator_poisson}, which requires a concrete system of equations to evaluate.
+This strong correlation between the error indicator and \gls{dcd} across methods supports the use of \gls{dcd} as a reliable proxy on datasets where downstream simulation error is not directly available.